cuiwei0322/PredictingBostonHousePrice/report.md

 # Evaluating model performance
 ## Which measure of model performance is best to use for predicting Boston housing data and analyzing the errors?
 Why do you think this measurement most appropriate?
 Why might the other measurements not be appropriate here?

 I believe the mean squared error (MSE) is better than mean absolute error (MAE), since MSE emphasizes large error unlike absolute mean or median error.
-But here I prefer R-squared values, which is nothing else but one minus normalized MSE by the variouse of data input.

 ## Why is it important to split the Boston housing data into training and testing data?
 What happens if you do not do this?